amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ## Building your first Dapr application

-In this walkthrough, we'll show you how to build a basic .NET Console application that uses the Dapr State Management building block.
+In this walkthrough, you'll build a simple .NET Console application that uses the Dapr State Management building block.

 To complete this walkthrough, you'll also need to install the [.NET Core 3 Development Tools](https://dotnet.microsoft.com/download/dotnet-core/3.1) for development with .NET Core 3.1.